DLayweh/Capstone/readme.md

 ![alt text](images/logininpage.png)

-![alt text](images/checkoutpage.png)
 This is the Checkout Page.
 It features an easy-to-fill form for entering the shipping adress and payment information.
-It also provides an overall of the purchased items, including their description, quanity, price and the overall total amount
+It also provides an overall of the purchased items, including their description, quanity, price and the overall total amount.

+![alt text](images/checkoutpage.png)

+# Thank You For Reading!